Anki: History

+In 2026, Damien announced he would be gradually transitioning business operations and open source stewardship to AnkiHub.

 Utility

 While Anki may primarily be used for language learning or a classroom setting, many have reported other uses for Anki: scientist Michael Nielsen uses it to remember complex topics in a fast-moving field, while others are using it to remember memorable quotes, the faces of business partners or medical residents, or to remember business interviewing strategies.

 In 2010, Roger Craig obtained the then-all-time record for single-day winnings on the quiz show Jeopardy! after using Anki to memorize a vast number of facts.

 Medical education

 A study in 2015 at Washington University School of Medicine found that 31% of students who responded to a medical education survey reported using Anki as a study resource; the same study found a positive relationship between the number of unique Anki cards studied and USMLE Step 1 scores in a multivariate analysis.
 In the same year, another study showed that students had a one-point increase on their licensing exams for every 1,700 unique Anki flashcards they used.

 Another study in 2024 found that Anki was commonly used among American medical students.
 86.2% of surveyed students reported some Anki use and 66.5% used it daily.

 AnKing, an Anki deck developed by students at the University of Utah School of Medicine aggregates information from multiple third-party resources and has become the primary method of USMLE Step1 and Step2 study for many students, having been downloaded over 300,000 times as of 2024.